Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding

 \section{Vector Solutions Using Subspace Codes}

 In this section, we will improve our vector solutions by using subspace codes.
-We remark that asymptotically there is no improvement compared to the network codes based on rank-metric codes.
+In the sequel it will be explained how larger gaps, as a function of $t$, between the alphabet size of the vector solution and the scalar linear solution can be obtained by using large subspace codes.
+However, the leading term in the exponent of the alphabet size in the gap will not change, i.e., \emph{asymptotically}, there is no improvement compared to the subspace codes based on rank-metric codes.
 Moreover, the description with rank-metric codes is simpler and easier to analyze.
-However, vector solutions using subspace codes improve in most of the generalizations of the combination network upon the solutions using rank-metric codes, even if not asymptotically.
-Also, it might be possible that using subspace codes we can find vector solutions which outperform the scalar solution with respect to the alphabet size, which cannot be found using rank-metric codes.
-Finally, as we will see in Section~\ref{sec:network-3-messages}, there are important networks on which such improvements occur, although the subspace codes which are used are not error-correcting codes.
-We note that we have already used subspace codes for the scalar solutions of the generalized combination networks (see e.g., Lemma~\ref{lem:scalar-lin-rate-two} and Lemma~\ref{lem:scalar-sol-nplus}).
-Also, our vector network coding constructions from the previous sections are based on rank-metric codes, but can be seen as a special case of a more general construction based on subspace codes~\cite{silva_rank_metric_approach}.
-In this section and the following ones, we explain the simple formulation of these constructions, demonstrate how our rank-metric code based constructions can be improved by using subspace codes, and present a general question on subspace codes.
-Finally, we show a multicast network with three messages in which vector solution outperforms optimal scalar linear network solution, where the key is to use special classes of subspace codes.
-In this section, we mainly present the formulation with subspace codes and demonstrate when they outperform the constructions based on rank-metric codes.
+However, by using larger subspace codes, we may be able to find vector solutions which outperform the optimal scalar solution (with respect to the alphabet size) in cases where this cannot be done using rank-metric codes.
+Finally, as we will see in Section~\ref{sec:network-3-messages}, there are important networks on which such improvements occur.
+Note that we have already used subspace codes for the scalar solutions of the generalized combination networks (see, e.g., Lemma~\ref{lem:scalar-lin-rate-two} and Lemma~\ref{lem:scalar-sol-nplus}).
+Also, our vector network coding constructions from the previous sections are based on rank-metric codes, but these codes can be seen as so-called \emph{lifted rank-metric codes}, which are special subspace codes~\cite{silva_rank_metric_approach}.

+In this section and the following ones, we explain the simple formulation of these constructions, demonstrate how our rank-metric code based constructions can be improved by using larger subspace codes, and present a general question on subspace codes.
+Finally, we show a multicast network with three messages in which a vector solution outperforms the optimal scalar linear network solution, where the key is to use special classes of subspace codes.